 Generic Name: fosphenytoin (Injection route)

-The rate of IV fosphenytoin sodium administration should not exceed 150 mg phenytoin sodium equivalents (PE) per minute because of the risk of severe hypotension and cardiac arrhythmias.
+The rate of IV fosphenytoin sodium administration should not exceed 150 mg phenytoin sodium equivalents (PE) per minute in adults and 2 mg PE/kg/min (or 150 mg PE/min, whichever is slower) in pediatric patients because of the risk of severe hypotension and cardiac arrhythmias.
 Careful cardiac monitoring is needed during and after administering IV fosphenytoin sodium.
 Although the risk of cardiovascular toxicity increases with infusion rates above the recommended infusion rate, these events have also been reported at or below the recommended infusion rate.
 Reduction in rate of administration or discontinuation of dosing may be needed .

 Commonly used brand name(s)

 In the U.S.